 Litter is generally considered to have an inhibitory effect on seed germination and establishment though this trend is weaker in grasslands than in forest or forb dominated environments (Ryser 1993; Xiong & Nilsson 1999).
 Both the physical and chemical environments are affected by the presence of plant litter (Facelli & Pickett 1991).
 Litter can intercept light, regulate temperature and help conserve soil moisture (Amatangelo, Dukes & Field 2008).

 In Willamette Valley prairies, litter has been shown to have both positive and negative effects on seed establishment (Clark & Wilson 2000).
 For example, Maret and Wilson (2005) found that litter suppressed establishment of broadcast seeds in Western Oregon grasslands.
 Their study species all had relatively small seeds compared to L. oreganus and S. malviflora ssp. virgata.
 Perhaps the negative effects of litter on seedling establishment in their case were the result of litter preventing seed-to-soil contact.
 Jensen and Guteknust (2003) found that in the presence of litter, seedling establishment was positively correlated with seed size.
-(0.029g/seed - (Severns, Liston & Wilson 2011) Our larger smooth un-barbed and un-appendaged seeds may have been more successful at passing through the litter layer to achieve soil contact.
-In another study, Wilson and Clark (2001) recommend mowing tall invasive grasses without removal of cut material to promote native species already represented in the community which supports our findings that litter was also associated with increased survival of established individual.
+The seeds of L. oreganus (0.029g/seed - (Severns, Liston & Wilson 2011) and S. malviflora ssp. virgata are relatively large (xx and xx respectively (source) and unappendanged, which may have made them more successful at passing through the litter layer to achieve soil contact.

 Differences in interaction by functional group